bcgov/hcap/README.md

   - `npm test`
 - or by running
   - `make local-server-tests`

+#### To run e2e tests:
+- Make sure containers are running
+  - `make local-kc-run`
+- Make sure you've imported KC users into your local environment
+  - `make kc-import-users`
-- Cypress tests may be run with
+- Tests can be run with
   - `make local-cypress-tests`

 ### Using the application